kmangutov/discord-activity-starter/README.md

 - Real-time messaging via WebSockets
 - Works both in Discord and as a standalone web app
 - Simple, clean architecture with no game-specific logic
+- TypeScript throughout for better type safety and developer experience

 ## Architecture